alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 // 3
 ```

-## Conclusion: A Simple Introduction to JavaScript Generators
+## Conclusion: An Introduction to JavaScript Generators

 That's it.
-You've just finished this simple introduction to JavaScript generators.
+You've just finished this introduction to JavaScript generators.
 I hope this tutorial helped you understand JavaScript generators.
 If you followed along you've learned know how to create generators and why you should assign them to a variable.

 Next, you've learned how `yield` works and what happens when you combine it with `return` statement inside a generator.
 After that, you've learned what the `next()` method does and how to use it.
 This also includes calling this method with arguments to pass data into generators.